InseeFr/Pogues/docs/en/user-guide/user-guide.md

 # Advice for entry
 In order to avoid embedding special characters that could sometimes compromise the proper functioning of the application, we strongly recommend using an intermediary like Notepad++ (encoding in UTF8) or Notepad to copy/paste between your original question list and Pogues

 ---
+# Homepage

+From the Pogues home page, you can access all the questionnaires you own in order to view and or modify them by clicking on their title or to duplicate a questionnaire by clicking on the Duplicate button.

+---